-Saying goodbye to my brother or sister
+Saying goodbye to my parent

-Tips from other young people who’ve been through this
+Tips from other young people who’ve been through this:

 Create memories and stories